 What about future incentives for renewable energy?

-The new coalition government promised a new raft of green initiatives in the Queen’s speech at the end of May that will see big changes to the country’s housing and stock loans to allow more households to invest in renewable energy installations like solar panels.
+The new coalition government has promised a new raft of green initiatives that will see big changes to the country’s housing stock to allow more households to invest in renewable energy installations like solar panels.

 David Cameron and the new government envisioned a green investment bank that would loan individual households the money to invest in carbon-reducing measures – a scheme called ‘pay-as-you-save’.
 The idea is that the household would pay the loan back using money saved through lower energy bills that would occur through having renewable technology installed.
 The vision has now become a reality with the launch of the Green Deal in January 2013.